Kyparissis/Ithaki_server_serial_communication/README.md

 ---
 ## Output
-*After each session, we copied the `output` folder, where the code's output is stored, into the `sessions-output` folder and renamed it.*
+*After each session, we store the `output` folder, where the code's output is stored, into the `sessions-output` folder.*
 *( Session interval needed to be <body>&#8805;</body> 48-Hours)*
 ### Session #1
 *(Date: 12/04/2022)*